Currency:USD $

 Ability Cooldown Effect

-Holy Spirit Instant Deals damage, grants instacast
+Holy Spirit 1.5s (instant w/ Divine Might) Deals damage, grants instacast

 Goring Blade Instant Applies a DOT, part of combos